Captioning

 A/B hook testing

-Generating multiple opener variants for the same short-form clip, publishing them as separate posts, and feeding the winning pattern back into the next batch of generations.
+Generating multiple opener variants for the same short-form clip, publishing them as separate posts, and using which one earns the most engagement to inform your next round of openers.

-A/B hook testing is the practice of generating multiple first-line / first-3-second opener variants for the same source clip, publishing each as a separate post (or to different audience cohorts), and tracking which earns the most retention.
-The output is two-fold: better immediate posts (the winning hook ships further), and a learned pattern for the next batch (the system biases toward the winning structure).
+A/B hook testing is the practice of generating multiple first-line / first-3-second opener variants for the same source clip, publishing each as a separate post (or to different audience cohorts), and comparing which earns the most engagement.
+The payoff is two-fold: better immediate posts (you ship the strongest opener), and a feel for which opener patterns land with your audience, so your next picks improve.
 Platforms like TikTok and LinkedIn weight the first-line / first-3-second engagement so heavily that a 20% improvement in hook performance often outweighs a 40% improvement anywhere else in the clip.
+Tools differ in how much they automate: Clipflow generates the variants, and if you ship them as separate posts it reads back each one's engagement and names the data-driven winner once the gap is statistically conclusive (95% confidence) — what you do with that result stays your call.

 Related terms